MicrosoftDocs/learn/learn-pr/azure/protect-vm-settings-with-dsc/includes/4-exercise-setup-dsc-configuration.md

 1. Select <kbd>Ctrl+S</kbd> to save the file.
 Then, select <kbd>Ctrl+Q</kbd> to close the editor.

-1. In the coe below, replace the placeholder value for AutomationAccountName with the name you used to create the automation account.
-Then run this PowerShell command to upload your DSC script into your Azure Automation account.
+1. In the code below, replace `[your-automation-account-name]` for AutomationAccountName with the name you used when you created the automation account, and then run this PowerShell command to upload your DSC script into your Azure Automation account.

     ```powershell
     Import-AzAutomationDscConfiguration `